vedantdalimkar/cross_image_pixel_contrastive_learning/README.md

 Paper implementation of [Cross Image Pixel Contrast for Semantic Segmentation (ICCV 21')](https://arxiv.org/pdf/2101.11939v4)

-Code can be implemented in your semantic segmentation training pipeline using the following steps
+Code can be integrated in your semantic segmentation training pipeline using the following steps

 1. Initialise ContrastiveLearner class for training and validation respectively